caiks/TBOT03/README.md

 The '*slice size*' column is the average *size* of the current *slice*.
 'Parent *size*' is the same for the parent of the current *slice*.

 Columns '+ve likelihood' and '-ve likelihood' depend on the following *likelihood* measure: `(ln(slice_size) - ln(parent_size) + ln(WMAX)) / ln(WMAX)`, where `WMAX` is the maximum *derived volume*.
-By this measure *on-diagonal* or frequent child *slices*, i.e. those which are a large proportion of their parent, tend to one.
+By this measure *on-diagonal* or frequent child *slices*, i.e. those which are a large proportion of their parent's *size*, tend to one.
 Far *off-diagonal* or rare child *slices*, i.e. with very few *events*, are less than zero.
-Uninteresting child *slices* have a *likelihood* measure of around zero, i.e. where the ratio of parent *size* to child *size* is approximately `WMAX`, which is the case when *independent* or weakly *aligned*.
+Uninteresting child *slices* have a *likelihood* measure of around zero, i.e. where the ratio of parent *size* to child *size* is approximately `WMAX`, which is the case the when the *histogram* is *independent* or weakly *aligned*.
 So interesting child *slices* on this measure are either extremely positive or extremely negative.
 The positive column shows the average positive, and the negative column shows the average negative.
-For most of the runs below we will be looking at the positive extreme as our measure for interesting goal, i.e. maximising the goal *slice size* or its fraction of the parent.
-The idea of using this measure of *likelihood* is that highly *aligned* descendent *histograms* tend to have highly *aligned* ancestor *histograms*, and so are potential sources of new *likelihood*.
-Note that an alternative measure might be to recalculate the *derived alignment* of the parent *slice*, but that would treat all children *slices* as equally interesting.
+For most of the runs below we will be looking at the positive extreme as our measure for interesting goal, e.g. by maximising the goal *slice size* or the fraction of its parent's *size*.
+The idea of using this measure of *likelihood* is that highly *aligned* descendent *histograms* tend to have highly *aligned* ancestor *histograms*, and so are potential sources of new *likelihood* in further descendents.
+Note that an alternative measure might be to use the recalculated *derived alignment* of the parent *slice*, but that would treat all its children *slices* as equally interesting.
 The alternative method, however, would avoid the phenomenon of unusual child *slices* initially becoming uninteresting as attention is turned towards them and their *count* increases.

 Clearly in this run of mode 14 the turtlebot is behaving differently between random effective mode and interest mode.
-We can see that the interest mode is more decideable at 61.84% versus 46.19%, while being similarly effective.
+We can see that the interest mode is more decidable at 61.84% versus 46.19%, while being similarly effective.
 That means the turtlebot is more often in *slices* where there is a preferred direction to the nearest goal.
 Once the turtlebot begins to follow a path to a goal, it tends to stay on or near the path.
 Each *slice* on the path is also more likely to be decidable, so overall interest mode tends to have higher decidability than random effective mode.

 Also, we can see that the interest mode marginal success rate is higher at 10.71% against 1.37%.
 That is, the turtlebot succeeds in reaching its desired shortest route neighbours at least 9% more often than chance.

 We can see that the *model* is a little larger in interest mode with the *fuds* per *size* per threshold at 1.03224 versus 1.01516.
 The hit length is much shorter 165.82 versus 262.52.
-The fraction of hits is higher at 80% versus 71%.
+The fraction of hits per goal is higher at 80% versus 71%.
 Although a margin of around 10% is not a very high action success rate, the continuous pressure does appear to have an effect.
 At this stage, however, there is not enough evidence to conclude that interest mode is definitely increasing *model* growth.

 If we run for longer we often find that the effect has disappeared, for example -